Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 ## Patent Exhaustion

-If you as a patent holder, sell or otherwise distribute a work covered by your patent, the patent is exhausted; then it is no longer possible to sue for patent infringement for that conveyed work (does this hold for all possible uses of the work?).
+If you, as a patent holder, sell or otherwise distribute a work covered by your patent, the patent is exhausted.
+Then it is no longer possible for them to sue for patent infringement for that conveyed work (does this hold for all possible uses of the work?).
-This also applies for open source distribution, so that if your work is open sourced you may not sue the users for patent infringement [1].
+This also applies for open source distribution, so that if your work is released as such, you may not sue the users for patent infringement [1].
 With patent exhaustion, note that the patent is still in effect and enforceable, however just not when it comes to the distributed work in question.

 Taking patent exhaustion further, it usually applies for redistribution